ellima/nobodys-perfect-node/README.md

-Nobody's Perfect - NodeJS Web Application
+Nobody's Perfect - Node.js Web Application
 =========================================

 The board game Nobody's perfect usually requires a lot of paperwork which needs to be passed around, returned and so on.
 Sometimes it is also hard to read someone else's handwriting.
 This app provides a server with an HTML interface to type in the question and answers.
 These will be displayed according to your role as game master or as competitor.
 You can connect to it with any browser from any device you wish.